 The typical adventure traveler is around 35 years old, values social media as a means of staying connected and will spend as many as 10 days experiencing one destination.
 Note that tour operators are in increasing demand among adventure travelers, with 45 percent intending to utilize tour services on their next trip.
 With this in mind, what activities can your destination offer to adventure-seeking travelers, and can they be packaged together to create a once-in-a-lifetime experience?

 For example, your DMO could curate an adventure package that includes rock-climbing, whitewater rafting, skydiving, and spelunking activities over a 5-day period, with lunch and dinners at popular local restaurants.
 This satisfies all three of adventure tourism’s typical activities—physical activity, natural environment and cultural immersion.

-Create a highly-targeted campaign that promotes these activities as can’t-miss experiences for adventure travel junkies.
-Leverage targeted social media, magazine and narrowly-focused FAM tours to generate PR to position your destination on every adventure traveler’s bucket list.
+Create a highly-targeted campaign that promotes these activities as can't-miss experiences for adventure travel junkies.
+Leverage targeted social media, magazines and narrowly-focused FAM tours to generate PR to position your destination on every adventure traveler’s bucket list.